BashitaliShaikh/Doctors_prescription/README.md

-# BreadcrumbsDoctors_prescription bot: Medical QA Chatbot
+# Doctors_prescription bot: Medical QA Chatbot

 ## Introduction
 Doctors_prescription is a medical question-and-answer chatbot that revolutionizes how we interact with medical data.
 DocScribe provides quick, accurate responses to both general medical inquiries and patient-specific questions.
 Our main goal is to enhance medical report accessibility and comprehension.
 DocScribe achieves this through: